laure-m/neural-style-tf/README.md

 After installing the dependencies:

-Download the VGG-19 model weights (see the "VGG-VD models from the Very Deep Convolutional Networks for Large-Scale Visual Recognition project" section).
+**Download the VGG-19 model weights** (see the "VGG-VD models from the Very Deep Convolutional Networks for Large-Scale Visual Recognition project" section).
 More info about the VGG-19 network can be found https://www.robots.ox.ac.uk/~vgg/research/very_deep/ .
 After downloading, copy the weights file imagenet-vgg-verydeep-19.mat to the project directory.

+.
+.
+.
+.
+.

 This is a TensorFlow implementation of several techniques described in the papers: